Kitsune-Studios/WA-Bot-Template/README.md

  >[!NOTE]
  > The server will be running on http://localhost:8000 by default on both methods.

-For development, additional tools are available:
+*For development, additional tools are available:*
-- pre-commit for git hooks and code formatting
+- pre-commit for git hooks and code formatting (optional)
-- Ruff for linting and formatting
+- Ruff for linting and formatting code
 - Nox for automated testing and development tasks

 #### Pre-commit (Optional)